 Mnemosyne notebooks and notepads are simple yet functional.
 The spiral binding works great and does not snag, while the stapled top of the notepad allows the cover to easily fold back.
 Both have a fairly rigid cardboard backer, which makes writing without a surface underneath possible.
 Inside the front cover of each notebook there is a removable bright yellow sheet with some cute drawings and text in Japanese that describes its features.
 Unfortunately, the yellow sheet is not meant to function as blotter paper like in some other notepads like Life Bank Paper.The paper is very nice and scored very well in my tests, but writing on Mnemosyne paper is not extremely memorable.
 I think it has some sort of coating on it that allows it to handle ink very well, but at the expense of a luxurious writing experience.
 In fact, it almost feels a little dry to write on.
 Whereas other paper brands like Life, Midori and Clairefontaine have a unique feel that makes writing exciting, Mnemosyne just gets the job done without any bells or whistles.
 With that being said, it is an extremely well-performing paper.
 Ghosting is low, which means writing on both sides of a sheet shouldn’t be a problem.
 One thing to note… on the notepad, the grid only appears on the front of each sheet.
 The back is completely blank.
 Bleeding is also low, but a few very heavy applications of ink did bleed through a bit (but not enough to bother me).
 I observed no feathering in my writing tests.

 Testing out the Maruman Mnemosyne notebooks and notepad was a little anticlimactic.
 While it is nice paper, it’s not very exciting to write on (for me, at least).
-It does perform very well and has the distinction of being one of only two papers I’ve ever tested that both shows good sheen and has fast drying times.
+It does perform very well, though.
 There are a number of different page layouts, notebook formats and sizes available, so if you’re looking for something a little different a Mnemosyne notebook might be a good option for you.If you’d like a bit more information about how I test papers and notebooks, I wrote an article about my paper rating system.

 Maruman Mnemosyne Notebook Review